 At a Glance

-- Tasks: Lead initiatives to improve public health and wellbeing in the community.
+- Tasks: Lead initiatives to improve community health and wellbeing while tackling health inequalities.

-- Company: Surrey Council is dedicated to enhancing the lives of its residents through effective public health strategies.
+- Company: Surrey Council is dedicated to enhancing public health and protecting local communities.

 - Benefits: Enjoy a referral bonus, equal opportunities, and a chance to make a real impact.

-- Why this job: Join a vital role that shapes community health and tackles inequalities head-on.
+- Why this job: Join a vital role that influences public health and supports community resilience.

-- Qualifications: Candidates should have relevant experience in public health leadership and management.
+- Qualifications: Experience in public health leadership and a commitment to community wellbeing are essential.

 Our client, Surrey Council, is looking for a Director of Public Health.
 The Director of Public Health is the system leader for improving the health and wellbeing of residents, reducing inequalities in health outcomes and protecting local communities from public health hazards (infectious diseases and environmental threats).
 As such, the Director of Public Health is a statutory chief officer of the authority and the principal adviser on all health matters to elected members, officers and partners, with a leadership role spanning health improvement, health protection and healthcare public health.